LegendaryMediaTV/EGP-Graphai/exports/markdown-par/KJV1769/19-PSA.md

 <sup>8</sup> But mine eyes [are] unto thee, O GOD the Lord: in thee is my trust; leave not my soul destitute.
 <sup>9</sup> Keep me from the snares [which] they have laid for me, and the gins of the workers of iniquity.
 <sup>10</sup> Let the wicked fall into their own nets, whilst that I withal escape.

 ## Chapter 142

-<sup>1</sup> «Maschil of David; A Prayer when he was in the cave.» I cried unto the LORD with my voice; with my voice unto the LORD did I make my supplication.
+> _Maschil of David; A Prayer when he was in the cave._

+<sup>1</sup> I cried unto the LORD with my voice; with my voice unto the LORD did I make my supplication.
 <sup>2</sup> I poured out my complaint before him; I shewed before him my trouble.
 <sup>3</sup> When my spirit was overwhelmed within me, then thou knewest my path.
 In the way wherein I walked have they privily laid a snare for me.
 <sup>4</sup> I looked on [my] right hand, and beheld, but [there was] no man that would know me: refuge failed me; no man cared for my soul.
 <sup>5</sup> I cried unto thee, O LORD: I said, Thou [art] my refuge [and] my portion in the land of the living.
 <sup>6</sup> Attend unto my cry; for I am brought very low: deliver me from my persecutors; for they are stronger than I.
 <sup>7</sup> Bring my soul out of prison, that I may praise thy name: the righteous shall compass me about; for thou shalt deal bountifully with me.

 ## Chapter 143

+> _A Psalm of David._

-<sup>1</sup> «A Psalm of David.» Hear my prayer, O LORD, give ear to my supplications: in thy faithfulness answer me, [and] in thy righteousness.
+<sup>1</sup> Hear my prayer, O LORD, give ear to my supplications: in thy faithfulness answer me, [and] in thy righteousness.
 <sup>2</sup> And enter not into judgment with thy servant: for in thy sight shall no man living be justified.
 <sup>3</sup> For the enemy hath persecuted my soul; he hath smitten my life down to the ground; he hath made me to dwell in darkness, as those that have been long dead.
 <sup>4</sup> Therefore is my spirit overwhelmed within me; my heart within me is desolate.